No search results. Please enter a different search term.

 We recognize our responsibility to help protect the integrity of the global financial system.
 In order to fulfil that responsibility, we have made, and continue to make, significant investments in our ability to detect, deter and report financial crime.
 We continue to partner with governments and other banks to advance our mutual interests in reducing the risks of financial crime.

 Credit Suisse is also a proud member of the Wolfsberg Group, the industry-leading forum on Financial Crime risk, as well as the United for Wildlife Financial Task Force, and is committed to tackling issues such as illegal wildlife trade.
-We seek to detect environmental crimes by ongoing development of potential red flags for transaction monitoring purposes in order to detect potentially suspicious transactions, and sharing intelligence and good practices across public and private partnerships.
+We seek to detect environmental and social crimes by ongoing development of potential red flags for transaction monitoring purposes in order to detect potentially suspicious transactions and by sharing intelligence and good practices across public and private partnerships.
+A High-Risk Transaction (HRT) process is also in place to drive a holistic approach to evaluating high risk/complex clients that present heightened risks due to reputational, sustainability, financial crime or other compliance-related risks.

 Our work in Financial Crime Compliance continues to be consistent with our strategic priority of safeguarding our clients and enabling sustainable business via utilizing industry-leading financial crime capabilities.
 We are continuing to evolve our approach to financial crime risk management, supported by advanced analytical capabilities designed to help us target illicit conduct with greater sophistication and precision.
 We have established a Financial Crime Compliance Framework which governs how we prevent, detect and report money laundering, terrorist financing, sanctions breaches, and bribery and corruption.
-All employees are required to complete mandatory Financial Crime Awareness training annually.
+We have a comprehensive Financial Crime training program, and all employees are required to complete mandatory Financial Crime Awareness training annually.